matzpersson/laravel-restapi-crud/readme.md

 php artisan key:generate
 ````

-Migrate the tables and seed the database:
+Migrate the tables and seed the database.
+This will fill the tables with <a target="_new" href="https://github.com/fzaninotto/Faker"?>Faker</a> data:
 ````ruby
 php artisan migrate:refresh --seed
 ````